 Bose QuietComfort 20 Review

-Since the introduction of QuietComfort technology at Bose in the early 2000s, the brand’s headphones and headphones are known for providing all-around noise canceling.
+Since the introduction of QuietComfort technology at Bose in the early 2000s, the brand’s headphones are known for providing the all-around noise canceling.
 Bose is already available on several headphones from the manufacturer, such as the QC15s or QC3s, and is now addressing the in-ear market with QC20 and QC20i (specific to Apple products).

 Why spend so much money for a pair of headphones?
 Well, there are many good reasons for this that we will list below, before also returning to some slightly less glorious points for these audio earphones.

 To begin with, the QC20 fit perfectly and firmly into the shape of your ears and are particularly comfortable to wear.
 They weigh only 44 g and come with a handy zippered pocket to carry headphones when you travel.

 In terms of design, we are relatively close to what we had been able to discover with the Bose MIE2i headphones, which simply slip into your ears while leaving a little game to improve comfort.
 By themselves, the headphones incorporate the manufacturer’s TriPort design, with the benefit of having been improved to maximize the audio properties of the headphones and the addition of 2 microphones to control the surrounding noise.
 Indeed, thanks to Bose’s technologies, all external sounds are countered and allow you to fully listen to your music without being disturbed by the noise of cars or trains.